-In the state series, to assist officials for out-of-pocket expenses, a voucher system will be used to compensate officials when they drive in excess of 70 miles round trip per contest.
-Payment will be made through the IHSA Office, after completion of the tournament series, at a rate of thirty cents (\$.30) per mile for all mileage in excess of 70 miles round trip.
+In the state series, to assist officials with out-of-pocket expenses, a voucher system will be used to compensate officials when they drive more than 70 miles round trip per contest.
+Payment will be made through the IHSA Office, after completion of the tournament series, at a rate of thirty cents (\$.30) per mile for all mileage more than 70 miles round trip.
 No compensation will be permitted for trips of less than 70 miles round trip.